 Do Protective Cups Hinder a Player’s Ability?

 However, many players get used to the feeling and can continue playing without hindrance.
-The extra level of protection may in fact boost their confidence in their ability to block shots and slam an opponent into the boards.
+The extra level of protection may, in fact, boost their confidence in their ability to block shots and slam an opponent into the boards.

 Do Goaltenders Wear a Cup?

-This trend of wearing two or three cups may have been started back in 2014 when the goaltender for the Calgary Flames, Brian Elliot, posted a photo of his cracked cup to his Twitter account.
+This trend of wearing two or three cups may have started in 2014 when the goaltender for the Calgary Flames, Brian Elliot, posted a photo of his cracked cup to his Twitter account.
 Imagine taking a shot hard enough to crack the plastic in such a sensitive area!

 Many goalies have spoken up on the topic and shared their personal preferences as far as options for a traditional goalie double-cup and whether or not they use a regular cop on top of this one.
 This position in ice hockey needs all of the extra paddings it can get, as it’s arguably one of the most dangerous and groin injury-prone spots on the ice.